Illumina/canvas/README.md

 Run instructions
 ------------------

 Canvas can be run on a variety of sequencing input.
-See the help information from the command line executable for the supported workflows and required input files:
+See the help information from the Canvas.exe command line executable for the supported workflows and required input files:

 $Canvas.exe --help
 Canvas 1.3.4.0 Copyright c Illumina 2015